TBEGroup/Black-In-Time/README.md

 * User can login to app
 * User can logout of app
 * User can remain signed into app
-* User can post photos
+* User can view books
-* User can view othe users photos
+* User can search
-* User can comment on other users posts
+* User can create and join groups
 * User can scroll
 * Sign Up button
 * Pull to refresh